Arunscape/CodingExercise/README.md

 docker-compose up
 ```

-Then, go to http://localhost:3000 in your favourite browser
+Then, go to http://localhost:3000 in your favourite browser and upload one of the .txt files in the data/ folder

 # AltaML Interview Coding Exercise